 The John Byrne Award holds thousands of entries from artists in a variety of media formats including images, word documents, audio and video files.

 Their challenge is to develop a tool that would enable users to create their own journey through the JBA’s large digital archive of multi-artform work, curating their own galleries which can be saved and shared with the wider online community, or used for educational purposes.

 If a tool or system can be devised to intelligently help JBA’s users navigate work and themes it could affect a more meaningful, social or learning experience as well as acting as a catalyst for engagement with other sectors, e.g. it could be used by schools to drive discussions on current affairs, religious, moral and philosophical studies, English etc, or to contribute to awareness-raising campaigns with the general public around mental health and social issues, enabling JBA to partner with other sectors and organisations in a fluid and engaging way.

 A successful solution to this challenge would provide a new way for audiences to engage with a wider range of JBA entries in a more meaningful and informative way, as well as providing more exposure for the thousands of artists that enter the JBA each year.

-Applications for this Challenge Project have now closed.
-If you have any questions about Challenge Projects please contact the Creative Informatics team at firstname.lastname@example.org.
+Applications for this Challenge Project are now closed.
+If you have any questions about this challenge, contact us at firstname.lastname@example.org.